milkyware/milkyware.github.io/_drafts/build-multi-platform-docker-images.md

 ## Building multi-platform Docker images

-Over the last couple of years I've been using [Docker](https://docs.docker.com/) more for running my homelab to learn about containerisation by both deploying community images as well as packaging my own apps as images.
-I've also used this as an oppourtunity to get more familiar with [GitHub Actions](https://github.com/features/actions) as the [marketplace](https://github.com/marketplace) has been growing incredibly quickly.
+Over the last couple of years I've been using [Docker](https://docs.docker.com/) more for running my home-lab to learn about containerisation by both deploying community images as well as packaging my own apps as images.
+I've also used this as an opportunity to get more familiar with [GitHub Actions](https://github.com/features/actions) as the [marketplace](https://github.com/marketplace) has been growing incredibly quickly.

 In this post, I'm going to detail a collection of actions I've used to build and publish multi-platform images to multiple container registries.